Battle of Romania

 The major attack of the Battle of Romania – the second Jassy–Kishinev offensive, between 20 August and 29 August – was a Soviet victory.
 The German Sixth Army was encircled by the initial Soviet onslaught and was destroyed for the second time (the first time was at the Battle of Stalingrad).

 On 23 August, King Michael of Romania led a coup d'état against Prime Minister Ion Antonescu; the new government surrendered to the Allies and declared war on Germany.
 Romanian historian Florin Constantiniu claims this shortened World War II in Europe by six months.

 The Axis front collapsed.
 In the north, the German Eighth Army retreated to Hungary with heavy losses.
-Elsewhere, many Germans were cut off and captured, such as the large security and anti-aircraft force posted at the Ploiești oil field.
-Other fragments of the German forces fled toward Hungary as best they could, fighting the Romanians and Soviet forces, which stormed through the Carpathian Mountains.
+Elsewhere, many German forces were cut off and captured, such as the large security and anti-aircraft force posted at the Ploiești oil field.
+Other fragments of the German forces fled toward Hungary as best they could, fighting the Soviets and the recently defected Romanians, which stormed through the Carpathian Mountains.
 (Several passes through the mountains were held by Romanian troops.)

 The Soviet victory in Romania caused Bulgaria to withdraw from the Axis on 26 August, and allowed Soviet forces to invade it on 8 September.

-By 24 September, nearly all of Romania was under Allied control.
+By 24 September, nearly all of Romania was under Soviet control.

+Romania's defect initiated a collapse of many countries on the eastern front.

+The Soviet forces, now able to move through Romanian territory without opposition, captured nearly 120,000 Romanian soldiers (POW's) and sent them to concentration camps inside the Soviet Union where most perished through labor work or malnutrition.

+The German forces meanwhile regrouped in Hungary with the aid of Hungarian forces using high ground positions on the hills of Buda in Budapest.

+It was at this time Hitler declared the Hungarian city of Budapest a Fortress city, and to be defended at all costs.

+The German and Hungarian forces stood their ground fighting relentlessly even door to door as the Soviet forces continued entering the city.